 What are the best PS5 RPG games?
-Well, these games come in a vast array of different flavours and styles.
-While some of them are simply upgrades from the PS5, others are built for the speed and power of the PS5, leading to game changing experiences.
+While some of them are simply upgrades from the PS4, others are built from the ground up to take full advantage of the speed and power of the PlayStation 5, leading to game-changing experiences.

 These are the best PS5 RPG games:

 Chances are you’ve probably seen and heard a lot about Baldur’s Gate 3 already – the praise, the review scores, the awards, the questionable scenes involving a bear… However, if you’re not a seasoned veteran when it comes to big RPGs, the sheer size and scale of BG3 might be something that’s holding you back.
 We also recognize that the fantasy setting and connections to the Dungeons and Dragons universe could also put some players off.
 Well, we’re here to tell you to ditch any concerns you have – BG3 is an RPG on PS5 that players need to play.